-Currently, Sao Paolo, the largest city in Brazil and in the entirety of South America as well as the 12th largest city in the world, has a population of 20.9 million people.
-The nearness of the city to the Atlantic Ocean (only 70 kilometers away), makes it an ideal location as an international business center.
+Sao Paolo is the largest city in Brazil as well as South America with a metropolitan population of around 21.7 million.
+It is the 12th largest city in the world by population.
+The proximity of the city to the Atlantic Ocean (only 70 kilometers away), makes it an ideal location as an international business center.
 Sao Paolo has the largest economy by Gross Domestic Product in South America, and the 10th largest GDP of any city in the world.
 The lucrative economic potential of the city has turned it into a truly cosmopolitan one, with large Japanese, Arabian, and Italian diasporas.

-The Positives and Negatives of Large Numbers
+The Positives and Negatives of Large Population Numbers

 Largest Cities In South America By Population